-How to Hunt for Arrowheads and Other Indian Artifacts
+How to Hunt for Native American Arrowheads and Artifacts

 Arrowheads Are Not Hard to Find

 I loved the outdoors when I was a kid.
 Since I lived in a rural area, and I was outdoors as often as possible, I picked up the occasional arrowhead.

 However, I was lucky enough to find about a dozen arrowheads, along with a bag full of pottery sherds, when land was being cleared for a lake.
 If I had only known then what I know now, I could have built a substantial collection in that one place, and I also could have found many more productive sites within walking distance from my home that do not exist today because of suburban sprawl.

 And as long as that lake holds water, I'll never find another arrowhead there.
 But there are always other sites and places to look!

 It might not make sense on the surface, but almost certainly "hunting for arrowheads" is the main reason a beginner usually doesn't find arrowheads.
 Instead of hunting for arrowheads, hunt for sites where arrowheads are likely to be found.
 Pinpoint a site by looking for debitage.
 Debitage is the term used by archaeologists to refer to the waste material left over from the production of a stone tool.
 It's very easy to spot once you learn to recognize it.